cppseminar/apc-lectures/public/lectures/threads.md

    * OS will never interrupt a thread
    * DOS era
 * Preemptive multitasking
-   * OS schedule the threads
+   * OS schedules the threads
-   * When time slice for particular thread ended, OS suspend it and starts another ready thread
+   * When the time slice for a particular thread ends, the OS suspends it and starts another ready thread
    * Threads can also yield
    * Default on modern OSes